Awesomeplayer165/FRC-Scouting-iOS/README.md

 # FRC-Scouting-iOS
-FRC Scouting for Native iOS
+FRC Scouting for Native iOS.
+This was specifically created for **Chezy Champs** 2022.

 An app that makes Scouting easier at FRC Tournaments.
 Designed by Jacob Trentini in FIRST 8033